Clematrics/n-queens/readme.md

                                           Default is 'Console'.
                                            [possible values: Console, 3D]
         --interaction <InterationMode>    Select the Interaction Mode.
 WaitOrTimeout is not yet implemented.
-                                          Default is 'NoInteraction'.
+                                          Default is 'WaitUser'.
                                            [possible values: NoInteraction, WaitUser, WaitOrTimeout]
         --strat <Strategy>                Select the strategy.
 A strategy defines when to stop for the user to interact and which intermediate steps are shown.
-                                          Default is 'AllSteps'.
+                                          Default is 'SolutionsWithSteps'.
                                            [possible values: AllSteps, SolutionsWithSteps, OnlySolutions, OnlyCount]

 ARGS: